Stair Lift Prices and More: The Ultimate Stairlift Guide

 Curved Stair Lift Pricing:

-On average, you can expect to pay anywhere between $9,500–$16,000 depending on a number of different factors.
+On average, you can expect to pay anywhere between $9,500–$16,000 for a curved stair lift, depending on a number of different factors.
 The price of a curved rail stair lift is higher than the price of a straight stair lift because the rail must be custom-fit to your unique staircase.
-In extreme cases, the price of a curved stair lift may be higher if your staircase is extremely long or has multiple curves or turns.
+In extreme cases, the price may be higher if your staircase is extremely long and has multiple curves or turns.
 This may seem like a high price at first, but consider what it would cost to permanently move into a senior living or assisted living facility.
-The stair lift is a much more cost-effective solution.
+The stair lift is the solution that is more cost-effective between the two!

-If you want to learn more about what determines the total price of a stair lift, or if you would like a free quote, please contact Lifeway.
+If you want to learn more about what determines the total price of a stair lift, or if you would like a free quote, please contact Lifeway Mobility.

 How Do I Pay for a Stair Lift?